shreexc/SyllabAI/README.md

 # SyllabAI
-SyllabAI is a AI powered education platform which is dedicated to students as well as teachers.
+SyllabAI is a AI powered education platform which is dedicated to students as well as teachers for their study materials.
+Where teachers can create subjects, share the notes, and create quizzes for students for normal tests.
+Whereas students can add their notes, create animation for study feasibility, create practice quizzes, and get a help bot for them to get through tough parts of the notes.